Russia's Economy Is Important to the U.S.:

 - Signed agreements totaling $10 billion, such as one that allows the French construction company Vinci to build a highway between Moscow and St. Petersburg.

-In 2006, Russia and the U.S. signed a landmark trade agreement that will help its membership process.
-The agreement reduces tariffs on cars, increases foreign ownership of financial businesses, and protects of intellectual property rights.
-Russia relaxed their insistence on inspection of all meat products.
+In 2006, Russia and the U.S. signed a landmark trade agreement that helped its membership process.
+The agreement reduced tariffs on cars, increases foreign ownership of financial businesses, and protects of intellectual property rights.
+Russia relaxed itsinsistence on inspection of all meat products.

-The U.S. must also approve Permanent Normal Trade Relations (PNTR) with Russia before it can join the WTO.
+The U.S. approved Permanent Normal Trade Relations (PNTR) with Russia.
 That means removing a Cold War-era trade restriction known as the Jackson-Vanik amendment that linked U.S. trade benefits to the emigration policies of communist countries.

 Congress has approved PNTR for Ukraine, which became a WTO member in 2008.
 It now has leverage to insist on trade restrictions against Russia.